 We have identified and are developing several potent small molecule inhibitors of the NLRP3 Inflammasome.
 Our drugs can be taken orally and block NLRP3 inflammasome activation very precisely.
-By selectively targeting the NLRP3 our therapies have the potential to stop harmful, disease causing, inflammation while allowing beneficial inflammation and minimising side effects.
+By selectively targeting NLRP3, our therapies have the potential to stop harmful disease causing inflammation, whilst still allowing beneficial inflammation.

-The following pipeline describes the future plans for these candidate drugs.
+The following pipeline describes plans for our candidate drugs.

 Inzomelid is a potent, selective, brain-penetrant NLRP3 inhibitor that is currently in Phase I trials.